LTS-VVE/ReliaChat/README.md

 # Please star our project 🙌✨❤👀!
 > [!IMPORTANT]
 > New update to `1.3.5-Beta`:<br>
-> 1. Local Model Uplaods via non-external server setup has been added, however not yet compatible for Android or iOS as it is an unsupported package in flet.<br>We are active working to port the LLAMA.cpp library into a flet extention in order for it to become supported for Android Devices. <br>`(Note: This feature is not translated and only available in the English version)`
+> 1. Local Model Uplaods via non-external server setup has been added, however not yet compatible for Android or iOS as it is an unsupported package in flet.<br>We are actively working to port the LLAMA.cpp library into a flet extention in order for it to become supported for Android Devices. <br>`(Note: This feature is not translated and only available in the English version)`
 > 2. New update to over-all inferstructure update.
 > 3. Planning `Google PlayStore` release for a finalized version.
 > 4. Unnecessary comments have been removed form the `main.py` file.